-Relevant legislation (permitting or impeding the implementation of this principle)

-Circular on the Agreement Regarding Competence Development of 8 June 2011, section 3 (3), public sector employers, including universities, shall hold annual employee performance reviews during which the employee and his or her immediate superior discuss the welfare, work, and personal and professional development of the employee.
+Relevant legislation Existing Institutional rules and/or Actions required When/Who (permitting or impeding the implementation of this practices • principle) Circular on the Agreement Regarding Competence Development of 8 June 2011, section 3 (3), public sector employers, including universities, shall hold annual employee performance reviews during which the employee and his or her immediate superior discuss the welfare, work and personal and professional development of the employee.
 Universities' academic staffs are described in the Circular on Job Structure for Academic Staff at Universities of 13 June 2007, in the appendix Notice on Job Structure for Academic Staff at Universities.
 The qualifications described in relation to the various positions in the job structure are at PhD or corresponding level.
 All staff holding a position in accordance with the Circular on Job Structure for Academic Staff at Universities has been assessed and is deemed to have the appropriate academic qualifications.

-A key element in planning skills development is the annual performance and development review (MUS), at which the researcher and her/his immediate line manager draw up a development plan that focuses on skills development and wellbeing.
+A key element in planning skills development is the annual performance and development review (MUS), at which the researcher and her/his immediate line manager draw up a development plan that focuses on skills development and well- being.

-23. Research environment

 Employers and/or funders of researchers should ensure that the most stimulating research or research training environment is created which offers appropriate equipment, facilities and opportunities, including for remote collaboration over research networks, and that the national or sectoral regulations concerning health and safety in research are observed.
-Funders should ensure that adequate resources are provided in support of the agreed work program.
+Funders should ensure that adequate resources are provided in support of the agreed work programme.

-Relevant legislation (permitting or impeding the implementation of this principle)
+Relevant legislation Existing Institutional rules and/or Actions required When/Who (permitting or impeding the implementation of this practices principle)

-UCPH has a statutory Working Environment Organization and Working Environment Committee in accordance with the Danish Working Environment Act of 2 November 2010.

-The Act contains provisions which implement EU-legislation.

-All companies are obliged to have an occupational health and safety organization that is responsible for ensuring a good working environment in the workplace.
+[ UCPH has a statutory Working Environment Organization and Working Environment Committee in accordance with the Danish Working Environment Act of 2 November 2010.
+The Act contains provisions which implement EU- legislation.
+All companies are obliged to have an occupational health and safety organisation that is responsible for ensuring a good working environment in the workplace.
 The organization consists of health and safety groups and committees.
-At the internal web more information about the responsibilities, roles, and tasks for which the various units and employees in the occupational health and safety organization are responsible.

-The University's Occupational Health and Safety Organization consists of close to 400 managers and employees.
+At the internal web more information about the responsibilities, roles and tasks for which the various units and employees in the occupational health and safety organization are responsible.
+The University's Occupational Health and Safety Organisation consists of close to 400 managers and employees.
 The individual faculties decide the structure of the organization matching the way UCPH is organized.
 Ministerial Order on the Performance of Work of 17 June 2004, part 2 stipulates that a mandatory workplace assessment should be carried out every third year which appraises the working environment and describes problems relating to the working environment and which leads to an action plan.

-Development of modern laboratories are anintegrated part of the planning of new buildings and restoration of existing buildings.
+Safety Organisation consists of close to 400 managers and employees.
+The individual faculties decide the structure of the organized.
+Work of 17 June 2004, part 2 stipulates that a mandatory workplace assessment should be carried out every third year which appraises the working environment and describes problems relating to the working environment and which leads to an action Development of modern laboratories are an integrated part of the planning of new buildings and restoration of existing buildings.
 The Health and Safety Committee at UCPH (AMKU) and the Central Liaison has produced "Health and safety policy for the University of Copenhagen."
 The policy is included in the personnel policy handbook for the university.
 UCPH concludes agreements on resource allocation as part of the contractual relations.